VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 ```

 The above command will generate a `mgconfig.h` for VxWorks operating system.
-Note that his file is not the ultimate version, but it can be used as
+Note that this file is not the ultimate version, but it can be used as
-a starting point for your target system.
+a good starting point for your target system.
 The following code shows some
-key macros defined for the target system:
+key macros defined for the target system above:

 ```cpp
 ...